shiro-z117/TCSS-460-Group-7-tv-shows-dataset-api/README.md

 ### Linda Miao
 ### Challenges:
 To test is a little challenge that conflict with existing file that I can not change by my role.
-But finally, that all can pass test by Bao's support.
+But finally, that's all passing test by Bao's support.

 ### Shiannel - Database, Deployment, & Admin API Endpoints
 ### Challenges: